-A Note on the Effects of Enforcing Bound Constrants on Algorithm Comparisons using the IEEE CEC'05 Benchmark Function Suite
+A Note on the Bound Constraints Handling for the IEEE CEC'05 Benchmark Function Suite

 by Tianjun Liao, Daniel Molina, Marco A. Montes de Oca, and Thomas Stützle